Rootless-Ghost/WifiForge/README.md

 - The Scapy development team for their excellent network manipulation tool
 - [List any resources or inspirations that helped you]

+## Ethical Use

+This tool is designed for educational purposes and for testing networks you own or have explicit permission to test.
+Unauthorized network scanning may be illegal in your jurisdiction.